Archive for the 'Bibliographic Ontology' Category

 Conclusion

 The simple links you create from your blog posts to other web pages have much more related information than you can think.
-Using this prototype Zitgist Wordpress plug-in will explicit these links for your reader.
+Using this prototype Zitgist WordPress plug-in will explicit these links for your reader.

 You only have to read some of my other blog posts to try it by yourself.
 Some results are quite impressing.